BC.Game vs Shuffle: Which Platform Actually Makes More Sense?

 The first layer is structural clarity.

-Because BC.Game references multiple entities and licensing frameworks across different materials, there is a level of ambiguity that does not exist on Shuffle.
+Because BC.Game references multiple entities and licensing frameworks across different materials, it creates a level of ambiguity that does not show up in the same way on Shuffle.
 This does not automatically create risk, but it becomes relevant when something goes wrong and the user tries to understand what is happening.

 The second layer is behavioral response.